ZITAIQIU/HSED/README.md

 * Step 1) run _feature_process.py_ to generate the initial features from the Twitter dataset.
 * Step 2) run _generate_homo_graph.py_ to cover social message to homogeneous information network as input.
 * Step 3) run _HSED.py_
+## Options

 # Datasets and Usage
+HSED only use Twitter dataset and UHSED use mini-Twitter, Cora and Citeseer datasets.
+To run this code on different detaset please change the valus of 'dataset' in ```config.py```.
 ## Twitter dataset
 The Twitter dataset [1] contains 68.841 manually labeled tweets related to 503 event classes.
 To reduce data processing time, already processed data can be found on [Google Drive](https://drive.google.com/drive/folders/1mb8IT7uTW-gCnK5EFE67iFk7RtZTz3rB?usp=sharing)
 ## Twitter dataset format